All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Wegovy replace joint replacement surgery?

 Not in cases of advanced structural joint damage.
-However, significant weight loss may delay the need for surgery, improve surgical outcomes when surgery does occur, and reduce the risk of complications after joint replacement .
+But significant weight loss may delay the need for surgery, improve surgical outcomes when surgery does occur, and reduce the risk of complications after joint replacement .

 Does insurance cover Wegovy for arthritis patients?